 What’s better than roasted squash on a fall day?
 Combine it with some fresh apple cider and make soup.

-This soup has an interesting ingredient – Worchestshire sauce.
-In case you’ve ever wondered -Worcestershire Sauce, dating back to the 19th century, is an English blend of brined anchoviess, tamarinds (an Indian date-like fruit), molasses, garlic, vinegar, chilies, cloves, shallots and sugar.
+This soup has an interesting ingredient – Worcestershire sauce.
+In case you’ve ever wondered -Worcestershire Sauce, dating back to the 19th century, is an English blend of brined anchovies, tamarinds (an Indian date-like fruit), molasses, garlic, vinegar, chilies, cloves, shallots, and sugar.
 It’s an interesting and yet underutilized staple ingredient.
 So, no wonder, it would add a nice boost to this, and probably, most soups.

 8-10 sage leaves; chopped

 2 Tablespoons olive oil

 1/8 teaspoon red pepper flakes; or more to taste

 splash of heavy cream

 Preheat oven to 425 F. Halve each butternut squash and scoop out the seeds.
 Sprinkle with sage, maple syrup, salt, and pepper.
 Dot with butter.
 Roast 45-1 hour until the squash is tender.
 Remove from oven, allow to cool slightly, then scoop out the flesh.